RalXYZ/zju-fse-helper/README.md

 # What can this script do
 1. Look up the answer of any problem in the problem library.
 2. Quiz on a specific chapter.
+3. List all problems in a specific chapter.
+4. Shuffle through the entire problem library.

 # How to use